metio/terraform-provider-k8s/docs/data-sources/tempo_grafana_com_tempo_stack_v1alpha1_manifest.md

 - `storage_size` (String) StorageSize for PVCs used by ingester.
 Defaults to 10Gi.
 - `template` (Attributes) Template defines requirements for a set of tempo components. (see [below for nested schema](#nestedatt--spec--template))
 - `tenants` (Attributes) Tenants defines the per-tenant authentication and authorization spec. (see [below for nested schema](#nestedatt--spec--tenants))
+- `timeout` (String) Timeout configures the same timeout on all components starting at ingress down to the ingestor/querier.
+Timeout configuration on a specific component has a higher precedence.
+Defaults to 30 seconds.

 <a id="nestedatt--spec--storage"></a>
 ### Nested Schema for `spec.storage`